John Sibley (doctor): Work in the Louisiana Territory

 As Sibley's time in the Louisiana Territory passed, his family, who still lived in North Carolina, began suffering the rumors that he had abandoned them.
 However, Sibley had written a letter in 1808 that read, "I am making arrangements to remove my family from North Carolina to this place."
 By the time of Mary Winslow's death in 1811, though, they had yet to be removed.
 Over his life in the new territory, Sibley was involved in many professions, partially because of the connections he made with his government-issued letters of introduction, as well as the friendship he had formed in 1802 with William C. C. Claiborne, the future governor of the Louisiana territory.
-Due to these connections, Sibley became involved with myriad occupations, including being part of the Louisiana State Senate, becoming a colonel of a militia, a cattle farmer, a cotton planter, and a salt manufacturer, before passing away in 1837.
+Due to these connections, Sibley became involved with myriad occupations, including being part of the Louisiana State Senate, becoming a colonel of a militia, a cattle farmer, a cotton planter, and a salt manufacturer, before dying in 1837.